rapidsai/cudf/README.md

 # Testing

-This project uses `py.test`.
+This project uses `py.test`

-Test with:
+In the source root directory, run:

 ```bash
 $ py.test
 ```

+# Notebooks

+See README in `./notebooks`